-The number of patients above 6 years old as cases examined by doctors has been reached 5560 cases including those attended dermatology clinic. launched the dermatology services at the three health centers since March 2015; a dermatologist is attending the centers one day per week except Shijaia so as two days per week.
+The number of patients above 6 years old as cases examined by doctors has been reached 8480 cases including those attended dermatology clinic.
+The dermatology services still provided at the three health centers since March 2015; a dermatologist is attending the centers one day per week except Shijaia so as two days per week.
 The service is highly appreciated by the community due to the high demand and prevalence of skin diseases.
 The dermatologist examines 50 patients per day.
-The total number of patients seen during this quarter at dermatology clinic was 3654 including adults, children and pregnant women.
+The total number of patients seen during this quarter at dermatology clinic was 6240 including adults, children and pregnant women.